 9. Apply for at least one scholarship a day

 There are a bajillion scholarships out there.
 Literally a bajillion.
 I’ve counted.
 Okay, maybe not...but I work in the CollegeXpress scholarship database daily, and our team is always looking for the really fun awards that all of you can apply for.

-I once read something saying that millions of dollars go unpaid to students in the scholarship area because no one applies.
+I once read something that said millions of dollars go unpaid to students in the scholarship area because no one applies.
 If you apply to just one scholarship a day, you could easily pay off a few semesters of school in just a month.
-Keep a look out for our Scholarship Saturday postings where we pick some of our favorite scholarships that almost anyone can apply to and go home with some serious cash.
+Keep a look out for our Scholarship Saturday postings, where we pick some of our favorite scholarships that almost anyone can apply to and go home with some serious cash.

 NBC via giphy.com

 Whatever your resolution is—big or small—I wish you a happy and healthy New Year!